Encouraging Word-of-Mouth Marketing for Your Nonprofit

 This is a perfect example of how word-of-mouth can be a huge marketing asset.

-As the marketing industry moves away from traditional advertising and toward permission-based marketing, word-of-mouth is another great asset for nonprofits who want to spread their message and reach new donors.
+As the marketing industry moves away from traditional advertising and toward permission-based marketing, word-of-mouth marketing is another great asset for nonprofits who want to spread their message and reach new donors.

 There’s a good reason that so many businesses offer prizes or discounts when their customer refers a friend: it is a very effective form of marketing.
 Many people are suspicious of traditional advertising and some even ignore online ads altogether.
 Word-of-mouth marketing, however, is rooted in the trust people place in their friends and family.
 A survey of more than 58,000 people by Forrester Research found that 70% of American consumers trusted brand recommendations from friends and family.
 Conversely, only 10% trusted website ads.